jackywangg/RecipeConnect/README.md

 ## **Instructions for Grader**
 - You can generate the first required action related to the user story "adding multiple Xs to a Y" by clicking on the "Add Recipe" button, which creates and adds a recipe to a list of recipes.
-- You can generate the second required action related to the user story by clicking on
+- You can generate the second required action related to the user story "removing an X from Y" by clicking on "View All Recipes" -> select a recipe then click on "Delete a Recipe".
+    - Additionally, you can generate a random X from Y by clicking on the "Random Recipe" button, assuming there are at least one recipe in the list.
 - You can save the state of my application by clicking on the "Save Recipes" button on the main page
 - You can reload the state of my application by clicking on the "Load Recipes" button on the main page.
 - You can locate two visual components by: